 Miscellaneous expenses include estimated average costs for clothing, toiletries, medical/dental, recreational, and other miscellaneous expenses.
-Each year this item of the budget is adjusted by the most recent year-end percentage increase/decrease of the regional Consumer Price Index (CPI).
+Each year this item of the budget is reviewed based on the most recent year-end percentage increase/decrease of the regional Consumer Price Index (CPI).